bahmutov/cypress-workshop-cy-vs-pw/end/PITCHME.md

 - **My resources** https://cypress.tips/courses/cypress-vs-playwright is the full hands-on course with lessons and videos

-🙏 Please: tell the conference organizes if you enjoyed the workshop
+🙏 Please: tell the conference organizers if you enjoyed the workshop